cewald/rpi-pico-onair-bulb/README.md

 Upload all files to the root folder of the Raspberry Pi Zero W.

-After that you can unmount your Pi and put plug it to a suitable power-source.
+After that you can unmount your Pi and plug it into a suitable power-source.
 The device should power-up instantly and show its state on the display until it is connected.

+When it is connected the display initially shows the given IP address.
+But you should also be able to use the hostname set in the configs (default: `http://on-air-bulb`).

-Now the device is running and accesible via it's API and the button.
+Now the device is running and accessible via it's [API](#api-docs) and the button.

 ## API Docs